jestjs/jest/CONTRIBUTING.md

     yarn --version
     ```

     On Windows `yarn install` may fail with `gyp ERR! build error`.
-One of the possible solution:
+One of the possible solutions:

     ```sh
      yarn global add windows-build-tools